 Once you execute your estate planning documents, it is important to set up reminders to review these documents periodically.
 There are many life changes that can affect the decisions you’ve made regarding your estate plan and the people you’ve named in it.

 1. The Law Changes

-When you executed your estate plan, you may have needed sophisticated estate tax planning because, in the early 2000s, the estate tax laws were very different.
-That means that you could have stringent trusts that were smart at the time, but may not be necessary under today’s laws.
+When you executed your estate planning documents, you may have needed sophisticated estate tax planning.
+Because in the early 2000s, the estate tax laws were very different.
+That means that you could have stringent trusts that were smart at the time but may not be necessary under today’s laws.

 2. Your Financial Situation Changed

 It is also probable that your financial situation will change from time to time.
 Hopefully, with proper financial advice, it is growing.
 But, this means that you may find yourself with an estate that exceeds the estate tax exemption and in need of more sophisticated estate tax planning to minimize estate taxes for your family.